danielharrell/SumLect2015/Lost_Idea_LA.md

 of the current St. John's website.
 The first list has twelve items on
 it: philosophy, literature, history, mathematics, economics, political theory, theology, biology, physics, music, chemistry, and languages.
-The second list reduces this twelve to eight: music and literature, philosophy and theology, history and social science, mathematics and natural science.
+And the second list reduces this twelve to eight: music and literature, philosophy and theology, history and social science, mathematics and natural science.
 There is nothing that accompanies either list to explain why *these* are the liberal arts, or to explain why one list differs from the other, or even to explain why both differ from the medieval list you may recall.
 And if you do recall this list, you likely recall little else.
-Perhaps you remember that grammer, logic, and rhetoric were grouped together in what was called a *trivium*, and the rest in a *quadrivium*, but without any comparably clear memory of why.   in more than just number from the medieval list you are likely to remember.
+Perhaps you remember that grammer, logic, and rhetoric were grouped together in what was called a *trivium*, and the rest in a *quadrivium*, but without any comparable memory of why.
+Or perhaps you remember that the word "art" in "liberal art" means something like "skill," while "liberal" means something like "liberating," but without any comparable sense of what a liberating skill means, or why it should be found in the study of arithmetic or astronomy.

+It is as if there is something memorable about a list of liberal arts that obscures any like interest in a definition.
+Obscures any content.
+For this paragraph: Thus we draw up our lists, and recall them, without a thought for definitions first.
+As if a list at once obscures the idea while inducing forgetfulness.
+(Perhaps mention St. John's original idea of getting rid of mentioning liberal arts altogether.)
+This suggests that the idea of a liberal art is lost on any list not simply by not being found on it, but also by being forgotten.
+And this makes the task of this lecture one of recollection.

 both number and kind from the medieval one. from the medieval one But which list is the right list?
 Or at least, the more definitive list?